yy/dviz-course/w01-intro/python-setup.md

 to install most packages that you can use for data analysis and visualization.

-## IPython notebook (now called "Jupyter")
+## Jupyter notebook

-Once you have `IPython notebook` (`Anaconda` creates a shortcut), you can simply run
+Once you have `Jupyter notebook` (`Anaconda` creates a shortcut), you can simply run

-    ipython notebook

-or

     jupyter notebook

 in the shell or use the launcher to launch ipython notebook.
-A browser window will appear and show the `IPython notebook` interface.
+A browser window will appear and show the `Jupyter notebook` interface.
 From here, you can create your notebooks and load other notebooks.

 ## Wakari.io